 When a storm is happening during the workday—or during a storm’s aftermath—we do everything we can to operate shuttle services on a regular schedule.
 However, weather conditions (as well as delays to the MBTA services to which many shuttles connect) can cause your shuttle to run significantly behind.

 When delays or other changes must occur, we will always keep you informed.
-Again, we post the most up-to-the-minute alerts about weather-related delays on twitter.
-You can also use the Shuttle Tracker button located on the page for your particular shuttle route to project your shuttle’s arrival time.
+Again, the most up-to-the-minute alerts about weather-related delays are communicated via our Rider App.
+You can also track your shuttle through the App, or use the Shuttle Tracker button located on the page for your particular shuttle route, to project your shuttle’s arrival time.